box/box-developer-changelog/content/2022/07-11-sign-webhooks-support.md

 # New Box Sign webhook triggers

-The [Webhook Event Triggers][1] now include the following Box Sign events you can use to trigger a v2 webhook:
+The [Webhook Event Triggers][1] now include the following Box Sign events you can use to trigger a version 2 webhook:

 * `SIGN_REQUEST.COMPLETED`
 * `SIGN_REQUEST.DECLINED`